eclipse-wakaama/wakaama/README.md

 - WAKAAMA_LOG_MAX_MSG_TXT_SIZE: The max. size of the formatted log message.
 This is only the message without additional data like severity and function name.

+### Add-Ons

+These features are additions to the core of Wakaama that might be helpful when developing an application.

+#### Connection

+- WAKAAMA_WITH_CONNECTION_IMPLEMENTATION: Add implementation for connection handling (POSIX only):
+  - NONE: No connection implementation.
+The application has to implement it's own. (default)
+  - PLAIN: Unsecured UDP connection.
+  - TINYDTLS: DTLS connection with tinydtls.
+  - TESTING: Connection implementation used for testing.

 ## Development